Teaching & Learning Instruction Policies

 English 101: One or two, 50 to 75 minute sessions focused on the development of research question and information literacy skills.
-The second session can be offered at any point in the semester, but pairs well with the Argument of Inquiry or Digital Forum assignments.
+The second session should be scheduled at least two weeks after the first session, and pairs well with the Inquiry Assignment, Digital Forum, or Position Paper.

 - Request at least two weeks in advance to allow sufficient preparation time for library instructors.

 - Sessions are first come, first served.
 Please schedule early to ensure the time slot that best fits your students’ needs.